-[¶] Treatment of patients with relapsing forms of multiple sclerosis to slow the accumulation of physical disability and decrease the frequency of clinical exacerbations.
+¶ Treatment of patients with relapsing forms of multiple sclerosis to slow the accumulation of physical disability and decrease the frequency of clinical exacerbations.

-P=0.0041).77 A meta-analysis of randomized, double-blind, placebo-controlled trials in patients with clinically isolated syndrome found a significantly lower risk of clinically definite MS with interferon (IFN) therapy compared to placebo (P<0.0001).78 The role of the MS biologic response modifiers in the treatment of primary or secondary progressive MS has not been determined, and these agents are not Food and Drug Administration (FDA)-approved for treating these forms of MS. The results of studies with these agents have failed to consistently demonstrate a benefit in progressive forms of MS and due to being off-label uses are not included in Table 4.
-In the PROMISE trial, glatiramer acetate was no more effective than placebo in delaying the time to accumulated disability for patients with primary progressive MS. 82 Several IFN trials, including a systematic review, in this population have yielded conflicting results. ^{83,87}
+disability. $^{17,27-79}$ , Moreover, there is substantial evidence of benefit for using biologic response modifiers in patients with clinically isolated syndrome.
+In the PRECISE trial, glatiramer acetate significantly reduced the risk of converting to a clinically definite MS diagnosis by 45% compared to placebo in patients with clinically isolated syndrome (P=0.005).
+In addition, the time for 25% of patients to convert to clinically definite MS was significantly prolonged with glatiramer acetate compared to placebo (722 vs 336 days; P=0.0041). $^{81}$ A meta-analysis of randomized, double-blind, placebo-controlled trials in patients with clinically isolated syndrome found a significantly lower risk of clinically definite MS with interferon (IFN) therapy compared to placebo (P<0.0001). $^{82}$ The role of the MS biologic response modifiers in the treatment of primary or secondary progressive MS has not been determined, and these agents are not Food and Drug Administration (FDA)-approved for treating these forms of MS. The results of studies with these agents have failed to consistently demonstrate a benefit in progressive forms of MS and due to being off-label uses are not included in Table 4.
+In the PROMISE trial, glatiramer acetate was no more effective than placebo in delaying the time to accumulated disability for patients with primary progressive MS. $^{86}$ Several IFN trials, including a systematic review, in this population have yielded conflicting results. $^{87,91}$

 The safety and efficacy of dimethyl fumarate were demonstrated in two large, randomized, controlled trials that compared dimethyl fumarate 240 mg twice daily and three times daily to placebo.
 Both trials were approximately two years in duration and each found that the twice daily dose significantly reduced the annualized relapse rate (ARR) compared to placebo (P≤0.001 for both).
 Fox et al. also included an open label glatiramer acetate comparator group.
-In a post-hoc analysis, it was found there were significant differences favoring dimethyl fumarate over glatiramer for ARR (dimethyl fumarate three times daily only), new or enlarging T2 hyperintense lesions (both doses of dimethyl fumarate) and new T1 hypointense lesions (dimethyl fumarate three times daily only).50
+In a post-hoc analysis, it was found there were significant differences favoring dimethyl fumarate over glatiramer for ARR (dimethyl fumarate three times daily only), new or enlarging T2 hyperintense lesions (both doses of dimethyl fumarate) and new T1 hypointense lesions (dimethyl fumarate three times daily only).